ChrisAntaki/jquery.template/README.md

 ### Why not more directives?
-Please feel free to make PRs or issues!
+Please, feel free to ask for more.
+Just make a PR or issue in GitHub.